miragejs/ember-cli-mirage/docs/v0.2.x/defining-routes.md

 });
 ```

-## Using models
+## Working with Models

 In the examples above, we wrote the response data directly in the route.
 Instead of doing this, Mirage provides a simple in-memory database you can use to make your routes more versatile.

 In previous versions of Mirage, you interacted with the database directly in your route handlers.
-Models were introduced as a wrapper around the database to provide better means for working with associations and formatting responses, which we'll get to shortly.
+Models were introduced as a wrapper around the database to provide better means for dealing with associations and formatting responses, which we'll get to shortly.
 For now, it's enough to know that models are the primary way you interact with Mirage's database.

 So, let's first define an `author` model.
 We can do this from the command line using Mirage's generators: